Natural Born Killers: Criticism

 Other critics found the film unsuccessful in its aims.
 Much of the criticism centered around the perception that the film was not effective as a satire and its message was muddled.
 Janet Maslin of the New York Times wrote, "While 'Natural Born Killers' affects occasional disgust at the lurid world of Mickey and Mallory, it more often seems enamored of their exhilarating freedom.
 If there is a juncture at which these caricatures start looking like nihilist heroes, then the film passes that point many times."
 Hal Hinson of The Washington Post voiced a similar concern, saying "'Killers' is intended as a gonzo critique of the mass media and, by extension, of the bloodthirsty legions of couch potatoes whose prurient taste guarantees that the garbage rises to the top of the charts.
 But the film doesn't make it as a piece of social criticism.
 Primarily this is because the movie's jittery, psychedelic style is so obviously a kick for Stone to orchestrate.
-Bloody, pulpy excess is his thing; it's what he does best.”
+Bloody, pulpy excess is his thing; it's what he does best."
 Hinson noted the film also loses its "symbolic footing" when it transitions into a prison film.

 Some critics felt the film's focus on the mass media as the main culprit of society's ills rang hollow or that the film did not adequately hold the characters of Mickey and Mallory accountable for their actions.
 Maslin continued, "for all its surface passions, Natural Born Killers never digs deep enough to touch the madness of such events, or even to send them up in any surprising way.
 Mr. Stone's vision is impassioned, alarming, visually inventive, characteristically overpowering.
 But it's no match for the awful truth."

 James Berardinelli gave the film a negative review but his criticism was different from many other such pans, which generally said that Oliver Stone was a hypocrite for making an ultra-violent film in the guise of a critique of American attitudes.
 Berardinelli noted that the movie "hits the bullseye" as a satire of America's lust for bloodshed, but repeated Stone's main point so often and so loudly that it became unbearable.

 Stone got in trouble with the Native American community for the use of Russell Means.

+In 2015, Taste of Cinema ranked the film 22nd among the "30 Great Psychopath Movies That Are Worth Your Time", and GamesRadar+ named the two lead characters among the "50 Creepiest Movie Psychopaths.

+Accolades

 At the 1994 Stinkers Bad Movie Awards, Harrelson was nominated for Worst Actor but lost to Bruce Willis for Color of Night and North.
 The film was nominated for Worst Picture but lost to North.